csc301-fall-2022/team-project-5-frontier-college-m/deliverable-1/planning.md

 #### Q2: Who are your target users?

+The target users are volunteers and staff at Frontier College.

   > Short (1 - 2 min' read max)
  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')